Disclaimer and Copyright | Updates

 (f) Restriction to specified port(s) of entry.
 If a nonimmigrant visa is valid for admission only at one or more specified ports of entry, the names of those ports shall be entered in the annotation field.
 In cases where there is insufficient room to list the port(s) of entry, they shall be listed by hand on a clean passport page.
 Reference shall be made in the visa's annotation field citing the passport page upon which the port(s) are listed.

 (h) Disposition of supporting documents.
-Original supporting documents furnished by the alien shall be returned for presentation, if necessary, to the immigration authorities at the port of entry, and a notation to that effect shall be made on the Form DS-156.
-Duplicate copies may be retained in the consular files.
+Original supporting documents furnished by the alien shall be returned for presentation, if necessary, to the immigration authorities at the port of entry.
+Duplicate copies may be retained in the consular system, as required or necessary.